bob-cd/bob/concepts/artifact.md

 Conversely a `DELETE` request on `/api/artifact-stores/<name>` un-registers it from Bob.

-To list the registed store make a `GET` request on `/api/artifact-stores`.
+To list the registered store make a `GET` request on `/api/artifact-stores`.

 To retrieve an artifact from a pipeline run:
 - Make a `GET` request on `/api/pipelines/groups/<group-name>/names/<pipeline-name>/number/<run-number>/artifacts/<artifact-name>`.